The Sleep Well At Night (SWAN) Portfolio

 🦉 Executive Summary: The "Owl Market"

 - ✓ The Macro Fear: "Fiscal Stagflation."
-Slow growth (1.9%) combined with tariff-induced inflation (2.7% floor) is squeezing the consumer.
+Sluggish economic growth (hovering at 1.9%) combined with tariff-induced, structural inflation is actively squeezing the consumer base and eroding corporate margins.

-- ✓ The Core 4: We isolate the "Sovereign Monopolies"—Constellation Energy (AI Power), Lockheed Martin (Defense), PepsiCo (Staples), and Waste Management (Inflation).
+- ✓ The Core 4: We isolate the "Sovereign Monopolies"—Constellation Energy (AI Power generation), Lockheed Martin (Defense architectures), PepsiCo (Consumer Staples), and Waste Management (Inflation-proof infrastructure).

-- ✓ The Hedge: Why major banks are targeting $4,500 Gold as the ultimate insurance policy against the U.S. Debt Wall.
+- ✓ The Hedge: Why major institutional banks are aggressively targeting $4,500 Gold and alternative trend-following strategies as the ultimate insurance policy against the collapsing U.S. Debt Wall.

-$9 Trillion of U.S. debt matures this year.
-Refinancing this at 4%+ yields creates a massive liquidity drain, forcing the Fed to maintain "Higher for Longer" rates.
+A staggering $9 Trillion of U.S. government debt matures this calendar year.
+Refinancing this monumental sum at current 4%+ yields creates a massive liquidity vacuum in the treasury market.
+This structural deficit forces the Federal Reserve to maintain a "Higher for Longer" interest rate policy, crushing highly leveraged, capital-intensive businesses.

-New protectionist trade policies act as a tax on consumption.
-Corporations are no longer absorbing these costs; they are passing them to you.
-CPI has found a floor at 2.7%.
+New protectionist trade policies and global fracturing act as a direct, inescapable tax on domestic consumption.
+Corporations are no longer able to absorb these supply chain costs; they are aggressively passing them onto the end consumer.
+Consequently, the Consumer Price Index (CPI) has found a hard floor.
+(See our analysis on The Deglobalization Portfolio for further reading).

 CEG